 She was the primary speech therapist at the Parents and Children Together Program (PACT) in Philadelphia, a behavioral health facility for children between the age of 3 and 5 who are at risk for abuse and/or neglect.
 The program provides early childhood education and supplemental therapies to children with emotional and/or behavioral disorders including attention-deficit disorder (ADD), attention-deficit hyperactivity disorder (ADHD), oppositional defiant disorder (ODD), post-traumatic stress disorder (PTSD) and conduct disorders for children demonstrating violent, aggressive and defiant behavior.
 She often utilizes strategies based on the principles of Applied Behavior Analysis (ABA) and Positive Behavior Supports (PBS) in order to successfully modify challenging behaviors in the classroom and at home.

-In addition to her clinical practice, Rachel has experience supervising and training speech therapists during their clinical fellowship program.
+In addition to her clinical speech therapy practice in Los Angeles, Rachel has experience supervising and training speech therapists during their clinical fellowship program.
 She has mentored new clinicians and helped them to refine clinical treatment skills, manage dynamic caseloads and work with challenging behaviors.
 She was also responsible for interviewing and hiring potential clinicians as well as working with administration to develop policies that ensure successful completion of the program.

 Rachel holds a Certificate of Clinical Competence in speech-language pathology from the American Speech-Language-Hearing Association (ASHA) and is currently licensed to practice speech pathology in the state of California and Pennsylvania.
 She graduated with honors from Temple University with a bachelor's degree in journalism and a master's degree in speech-language and hearing.